High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 Scanning the acoustic frequency results in a displacement of the interference pattern as the phase of one of the arms of the interferometer changes with respect to the other.
-From this measurement we get that a $2\pi$ phase shift requires a frequency shift $\Delta\fAOM=\deltafAOMvalueI$.
-However, it is important to note that this required frequency shift may exhibit variations of up to $\SI{0.5}{\mega\hertz}$ depending on whether it is a one-off measurement or part of a continuous measurement for which a stationary state has been reached.
-We attribute this effect to the frequency-dependent power delivered by AOM drivers and amplifiers which may cause in transient heating or cooling of the AOMs' crytals changing the effective optical path introducing a stray phase shift.
+By tracking the intensity at a fixed position in the image as a function of $\fAOM$ we get that a $2\pi$ phase shift requires a frequency shift $\Delta\fAOM=\deltafAOMvalueI$.
+However, it is important to note that this required frequency shift may exhibit variations of up to $\sim\SI{0.5}{\mega\hertz}$ depending on whether it is a one-off measurement or part of a continuous measurement for which a stationary state has been reached.
+We attribute this effect to the frequency-dependent power delivered by AOM drivers and amplifiers which may cause transient heating or cooling of the AOMs' crytals changing the effective optical path introducing a stray phase shift.
 In particular the high refractive index of the AOM crystal ($\mathrm{TeO}_{2}$) introduces high variations as it undergoes thermal expansion.